dduyg/146/README.md

 > --------------------------------

 # Vaporscape Gallery
-The images are generated dynamically by making requests to the Unsplash API, fetching random images tagged with 'vaporwave'.

-This web application dynamically generates a gallery of vaporwave-style images using the Unsplash API.
+- This web application dynamically generates a gallery of vaporwave-style images using the Unsplash API.
 The gallery is interactive and provides a visually appealing, random arrangement of images.

-Vaporscape Gallery is a dynamic web gallery that displays vaporwave-style images.
+- Vaporscape Gallery is a dynamic web gallery that displays vaporwave-style images.
 It fetches random images from the Unsplash API and positions them randomly within the browser.

-Vaporscape Gallery provides a smooth, engaging experience that continually refreshes its visual content.
+- Vaporscape Gallery provides a smooth, engaging experience that continually refreshes its visual content.

-*Vaporscape Gallery* is an interactive web application that dynamically displays a gallery of vaporwave-style images.
-This application fetches images from the Unsplash API and falls back to locally stored images if the API fails or an image can't be loaded, ensuring a continuous and engaging visual experience.
+*Vaporscape Gallery* is an interactive web application that generates and displays vaporwave-style images using the Unsplash API.
+The images are generated dynamically by making requests to the Unsplash API, fetching random images tagged with 'vaporwave'.

+-  and falls back to locally stored images if the API fails or an image can't be loaded, ensuring a continuous and engaging visual experience.

 <hr>